hoamle/neural-style-example/README.md

 # Deep Art fun
 Last weekend I finally took some of personal photos and artwork to *“paint”* them in, but not limited to, Van Gogh style.
 The “painting” part was actually an inspiring application from **Deep learning** research [1,2].
 In short, the Deep learning model – a deep neural network – took your photo (referred as content-image henceforth) and a reference style (combination of 1 or more style-images) as the inputs and produce your photo in that style.
-A popular implementation [3] of [1] is publicly provided.
+A popular implementation of [1] is publicly provided [3].

 Technical bit, the main work-horse is a humble nVidia GTX 660 2GB on a dated LGA 775 desktop.
 GPU(s) with generous memory is desirable.
 I also used NIN instead of VGG net due to limited VRAM.
 Each image was generated in ~90 seconds (max.
 512px-wide) or 2-3 mins (max.
 784px-wide).